prern4321/belly_button_challenge.io/README.md

 Update all the plots when a new sample is selected.
 Additionally, you are welcome to create any layout that you would like for your dashboard.

-Deploy your app to a free static page hosting service, such as GitHub Pages.